kubernetes/enhancements/keps/sig-node/5507-container-oom-resource-controls/README.md

 ###### Will enabling / using this feature result in introducing new API types?

-Only a new enum type `OOMKillMode` with two values.
+Only a new `ResourceControl` list with allowlisted `memory.oom.group`.

 ###### Will enabling / using this feature result in any new calls to the cloud provider?